sharc-lab/FPGA_ECE8893/2025_Spring/topic3/README.md

 ## Motivation

 Neuro-symbolic AI is an emerging compositional paradigm that fuses neural learning with symbolic reasoning to enhance the transparency, interpretability, and trustworthiness of AI.
-This approach mirrors human cognitive processes, where lower-level sensory inputs are processed by neural mechanisms (System 1: “thinking fast”), and higher-level cognitive functions involve symbolic reasoning and deduction (System 2: “thinking slow”) ["Towards Cognitive AI Systems: Workload and Characterization of Neuro-Symbolic AI"](https://ieeexplore.ieee.org/document/10590020).
+This approach mirrors human cognitive processes, where lower-level sensory inputs are processed by neural mechanisms (System 1: “thinking fast”), and higher-level cognitive functions involve symbolic reasoning and deduction (System 2: “thinking slow”). (["Towards Cognitive AI Systems: Workload and Characterization of Neuro-Symbolic AI"](https://ieeexplore.ieee.org/document/10590020))

 Despite its impressive cognitive capabilities, enabling real-time and efficient neuro-symbolic AI remains a challenging problem, critical for numerous reasoning and human-AI applications.
 For example, the ["Neuro-Vector-Symbolic System"](https://www.nature.com/articles/s42256-023-00630-8) requires over a minute to process a single task even on TPU and desktop GPU.
 Analysis shows that neural and vector-symbolic circular convolution operations account for most of the latency.